Yara-Rules/rules/README.md

 In this section you will find Yara Rules aimed to detect anti debug and anti virtualization techniques used by malware to evade automated analyisis.

+## Antidebug/AntiVM

+In this section you will find Yara Rules specialised on the identification of specifics CVE

 ## Crypto

 In this section you will find Yara rules aimed to detect the existence of cryptographic algoritms.

+## Exploit Kits

+In this section you will find Yara rules aimed to detect the existence of Exploit Kits.

 ## Malicious Documents